swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 **The start-date of the dialysis is always the dialysis concerning the current transplanted organ**.
 If the patient had dialysis and a kidney-TX before (regardless of whether entered and followed in the STCS or not) do not enter this date.
 This information must be entered in the patient baseline or has already been entered in the concerning organ that is registered in the STCS.

-b) **Did the patient ever received blood-transfusions?**
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding blood-transfusions prior to transplantation)
+b) **Did the patient ever received blood-transfusions?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding blood-transfusions prior to transplantation)

 **What is considered as blood transfusion?**

 * Platelets transfusion is relevant and should be collected in Kidney BL.
 * Plasma (usually FFP) is not relevant as it does not cause HLA sensitization.

-c) **Was the patient ever pregnant?** -> It can only be filled in in female patients.
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding childbirths prior to transplantation)
+c) **Was the patient ever pregnant?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding childbirths prior to transplantation)

+.. warning:: This information can only be filled in in female patients.

-d) **Has nephrectomy been carried out?**
-Choose between ‘No’, ‘Nephrectomy of allograft and nephrectomy of native kidney’, ‘Nephrectomy of a previous kidney allograft ‘, ‘Nephrectomy of the native kidney(s)’
+d) **Has nephrectomy been carried out?**: Choose between ‘No’, ‘Nephrectomy of allograft and nephrectomy of native kidney’, ‘Nephrectomy of a previous kidney allograft ‘, ‘Nephrectomy of the native kidney(s)’

 Kidney transplatation
 --------------------------

 .. image:: KidneyBL3.png

-a) **Type of kidney transplantation**:
-Choose between ‘Left fossa’, ‘Right fossa’, ‘Double kidney’ or missing (if you have no indication of where the kidney has been implanted).
+a) **Type of kidney transplantation**: Choose between ‘Left fossa’, ‘Right fossa’, ‘Double kidney’ or missing (if you have no indication of where the kidney has been implanted).

-b) **Preservation time (hh:mm) (previously called cold ischemia time)**:
-Apperars double if there was a double kidney transplantation.
+b) **Preservation time (hh:mm) (previously called cold ischemia time)**: Apperars double if there was a double kidney transplantation.
 Indicate the preservation time of the left kidney in the left field and the preservation time of the right kidney in the right field.

-c) **Asystolic ischemia time (min)** *(previoously called warm ischemia time)*:
-Only appears if the donor is a DCD donor.
+c) **Asystolic ischemia time (min)** *(previoously called warm ischemia time)*: Only appears if the donor is a DCD donor.
 (The information of DBD/DCD donor was already selected when the donor was enrolled).

 .. image:: KidneyBL4.png

-d) **Biopsy at reperfusion**:
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a biopsy at timepoint of transplantation) When selecting yes, please enter the corresponding biopsy in the kidney organ container/Biopsy&Rejection under the cathegory “Time-zero and reperfusion biopsy”.
+d) **Biopsy at reperfusion**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a biopsy at timepoint of transplantation)
+When selecting yes, please enter the corresponding biopsy in the kidney organ container/Biopsy&Rejection under the cathegory “Time-zero and reperfusion biopsy”.

 In ‘Type of biopsy’ you can select wether the biopsy has been taken pre-implantation or when already implanted and reperfused, but within the transplantation surgery.